JokerCatz/Documentation/docs/introduction/configuration.md

 ## Default Configuration

-Configuration files for the Scaffold system are located at `system/config` and currently include the following system.
+Configuration files for the Scaffold system are located at `system/config` and currently include the following systems.

  - `database`
  - `errors`